 The Sort checkbox is currently deprecated and no longer in use.
 In the past, this checkbox controlled which fields could be used for sorting.
 Now, sorting options are easily added and removed through Fields > Sorting in SMC.
 More about sorting can be read here.

-To add or remove a field as a facet, use the Facet checkbox.
-For more information on facets and their settings in SearchSpring, please read our article on Field Faceting.
+To add or remove a field as a Filter, use the Filter checkbox.
+For more information on filters and their settings in Searchspring, please read our article on Filtering.

 Checking the Search box enables a field to be searched.
 This setting is important to review as checked fields are included in our search index.
 It is recommended to have things like "Name", "SKU", "Category" or "Brand" marked as search.
 Other fields that contain a lot of information, such as "Description", may be unhelpful as they generally have a lot of content and may skew the user's search results.

 Fields marked as Display in Recs will be returned in the API response for Searchspring's next generation Personalized Recommendations (coming soon).